hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 ## Groups & user management
 When creating a Linux user a group is created with the same name as the user.
 This is the primary group.
 The secondary group is created and configured separately.
 Default settings are in /etc/login.defs.
+Use chage command for more control over user password and account settings.
+passwd command allows for password expiration settings but less overall control.

+## Super user access
+visudo command opens up the /etc/sudoers file, which contains examples.